 Following this, they get turned into small pellets at another facility.
 The pellets are then melted yet again before being filtered and spun into threads by being passed through a nozzle that resembles a showerhead.
 This turns the plastic into a viscose yarn for further treatment.

 The way in which the yarn is treated will depend on how it is used.

-Therefore, we can use it in a range of clothing such as sports bras, swimwear or t-shirts.
+Therefore, we can use it in a range of clothing such as sports bras, swimwear, or t-shirts.
 The entire process creates clothing that can remain within the recycling process.

 The sports industry also plays a vital role as it uses plastic to manufacture the national football team kits of England and Brazil.

-Plastic clothing also has the ability to change perceptions of the consumer, especially where respected brands show an interest1.
+Plastic clothing also has the ability to change the perceptions of the consumer, especially where respected brands show an interest1.
 And with an army of eco-friendly fashion bloggers keen to rally behind and support innovative developments, now is the time.

 The idea of brands embracing recycled plastic is an exciting prospect.
 As more of them begin turning plastic waste into clothes, they can help to prevent pollution.